AmauryD/A3GPS/README.md

 ## Description

-This branch is made for server usage of the GPS algorithm.
+This branch is made for server usage of the GPS algorithm but can also be used on client.

 ## Installation